 Taylor succinctly summed up the importance and celebratory feeling of the evening for the audience of over 150 people by noting that “it is something very special and very unusual to be able to talk to two people who have been both at the beginning of something and at the current level of recognition of outstanding work.”

-In fact, all three people on the stage at our event were Coretta Scott King Award winners: Greenfield and Taylor are both winners of the CSK-Virginia Hamilton Lifetime Achievement Award (Taylor in 2015, and Greenfield in 2018), while Reynolds has won the 2015 CSK-John Steptoe Award for new talent and three CSK Author Honors.
-Taylor stunned Reynolds by telling him that only one other author had won Coretta Scott King Awards in four consecutive years – Virginia Hamilton.
-Reynolds noted in an Instagram post later that evening: “I couldn’t believe it.
+In fact, all three people on the stage at our event were Coretta Scott King Award winners: Greenfield and Taylor are both winners of the CSK-Virginia Hamilton Lifetime Achievement Award (Taylor in 2015, and Greenfield in 2018), and Reynolds has won the 2015 CSK-John Steptoe Award for new talent and three CSK Author Honors.
+Taylor stunned Reynolds by telling him that only one other author had won Coretta Scott King Awards in four consecutive years: Virginia Hamilton.
+Reynolds noted in an Instagram post later that evening, “I couldn’t believe it.
 Virginia Hamilton and me.
 Isabell’s son.
 I’m still reeling from that.”

 “It means the world to me, 20 years later, to sit next to her and share a stage,” Reynolds said, adding that Greenfield’s writing “helped me to understand another version of what poetry could be… how much you could say with a bit of brevity.”

 Greenfield, meanwhile, talked about what drew her into the world of children’s literature, with a special focus on African American children. “… it was very important to me to see that this work was being done,” she said.
 “My goal is to make children know how much they are loved….
 I want them to be proud of themselves and have confidence in themselves because the world is not always that kind to them and to us who are Black.”